 Telling your spouse how thoughtful they do requires a little humility because it stems from a true sense of gratitude.
 Gratitude is an acknowledgment that you are receiving something you don’t deserve.
 You know your spouse doesn’t have to do those thankless jobs for you, but he or she does them anyway because it makes your life easier.
 Often, the knowledge that he or she contributes to your happiness is the only reward your spouse receives for doing these things.

 Acknowledging your spouse’s thoughtfulness is essentially a win-win situation, because number one, your spouse will be happy that you took the time to notice the things he or she does for you.
 Number two, your spouse will be much more inclined to keep doing those things for you if they know that it’s truly appreciated.
 Gratitude is a powerful and wonderful thing.

 You and your spouse both work extremely hard.
 More than likely, the two of you spend most of the day outside the home at your separate jobs, and then you come home to tend to your separate household duties.
 This happens day in and day out.
 Building a life together can be exhausting.
 The daily grind gets to everyone from time to time, even your spouse, so show your spouse that you know how hard he or she is working for the good of your family.

-Your spouse might feel guilty because they feel like the work they do takes so much out of them that there is not much left over sometimes.
-When you compliment your spouse's hard work, you are telling them it's okay and that you admire them for working so hard to build your life together.
+Your spouse might feel guilty because they feel like the work they do takes so much out of them that there is not much leftover sometimes.
+When you compliment your spouse’s hard work, you are telling them it’s okay and that you admire them for working so hard to build your life together.
 It is also more than that.
-When you compliment your spouse as a hard worker, you are speaking to deeper character traits that your spouse possesses.
+When you compliment your spouse as a hard worker, you are speaking to your spouse’s deeper character traits.
 Compliments on character are extremely meaningful.
 It tells your spouse that you not only appreciate what he or she does, but you appreciate who your spouse is as a person.

 “You do so much for me, and I am very thankful for you.”